marcellocostamagna/HSR-Paper-repository/Inorganic/ReadME.md

 This folder contains scripts for experiments designed to show HSR ability to compare inorganic and organometallic molecules.
 Three pairs of molecules are compared with the methods: *HSR*, *USR* and *USRCAT*.

-Ther is also a script to showcase the dependency of USRCAT on molecular connectivity.
+There is also a script to showcase the dependency of USRCAT on molecular connectivity.

 ## Instructions